maheshsabnis/blazeclan_exp/reactjsapp/README.md

 6. To the DataTableComponent pass a property as
     - canSearch: if this value is set to true, then display a Text Input element above the table and when data is entered in this text element, show the matched record in the table
 7.(Optional): Sort and reverse each table column when the column header is clicked

+# Date: 22-09-2021
+- STart creating React UI COmponents for Logistic
+    - Customers, Orders, Trucks, Drivers, Vendors, Dispatch

+- Create a Server-side search of the Employees BAsed on the DeptName,
+    - CReate API for the Search
+    - CReate a React Component to implement this logic